 Development Intern will work closely with members of the Development team to help with the Studio Museum’s institutional and individual fundraising efforts.
 Primary responsibilities include assisting with correspondence and research related to individual giving, conducting research on corporations and foundations, drafting select grant reports and proposals, updating and maintaining records in Raiser’s Edge database and organizing mailings of information to donors and prospects.
 Previous development, marketing or public relations experience is helpful but not required.

 The Development Internship is designed for undergraduate and graduate students and recent graduates interested in careers in Arts Administration, Marketing or related fields.

-The Public Programs and Community Engagement Internship is designed for undergraduate and graduate students interested in careers in Arts Administration, Art History, programming, production, or related fields.
+The Public Programs & Community Engagement Internship is designed for undergraduate and graduate students interested in careers in Arts Administration, Museum Programming, Arts Education, or related fields.